netvl/picopickle/README.md

 picopickle 0.3.2
 ================

+**Unmaintained: use various alternatives like Circe, uPickle or other format-specific libs.**

 picopickle is a serialization library for Scala.
 Its main features are:

 * Small and almost dependency-less (the core library depends only on [shapeless]).